The Teams

 Supporting Experience

-• National Science Foundation Young Scholars Program and Early Alert Initiative Program, Washington, D.C.
+- National Science Foundation Young Scholars Program, Washington, D.C.
 NSF Grant Proposal Reviewer, for 1989, 1990, 1992, and 1994.

 Selected Publications/Presentations Relevant to PUNCH

-Aubele, J.C., J. Stanley, J. Aragon, A. Grochowski, Jones, K., Crumpler, L., 2005, Increasing Science Literacy and Public Support for Planetary Science: MER Educational Programming and Public Outreach at the New Mexico Museum of Natural History and Science (abst) Lunar & Planetary Science Conf.
+Aubele, J.C., J. Stanley, J. Aragon, A. Grochowski, Jones, K., Crumpler, L., 2005, Increasing Science Literacy and Public Support for Planetary Science: MER Educational Programming and Public Outreach at the New Mexico Museum of Natural History and Science (abst) Lunar & Planetary Science Conference

 Aubele, J., J. Stanley, A. Grochowski, K. Jones, and J. Aragon, 2006, Making Tracks on Mars: Teacher Resource and Student Activity Guide, NM Museum of Nat.
-Hist. & Science (DVD).
+Hist. & Science

 Jayne Aubele